openedx/open-edx-proposals/oeps/oep-0017-feature-toggles.rst

 been using them since the very start.
 Additionally, since deployment latency for edx.org has reduced from monthly->weekly->daily and since teams have been bitten too many times by `long-term feature branches`_, teams now have a greater incentive to develop incrementally within the main branch.
-Updating veteran edX user experiences and features also drives the need for a framework where usability and behavior changes are gradually released and introduced to the edX user base.
+Updating legacy edX user experiences and features also drives the need for a framework where usability and behavior changes are gradually released and introduced to the edX user base.

 Aligning on a common best practice for feature toggling is critical for both the short-term and long-term health of the system.
-Using different standards, strategies, testing procedures, etc leads to confusion, production failures, and long-term maintenance issues.
+Using different standards, strategies, testing procedures, etc., leads to confusion, production failures, and long-term maintenance issues.

 .. _long-term feature branches: https://blog.newrelic.com/2012/11/14/long-running-branches-considered-harmful/